luyadev/luya/docs/guide/luya-package-dev.md

 }
 ```

 + blocks: Include the provided folders or blocks while import command.
-Use `{{DS}}` for the directory seperator, the luya composer plugin auto replace by current OS specific directory seperator.
+Use `{{DS}}` for the directory seperator, the LUYA Composer plugin auto replace by current OS specific directory seperator.
 + bootstrap: Add the file to the LUYA bootstraping process.

 > When importing blocks a namespace for each block class have to be provided.
 You can use the [Composer autoloading](https://getcomposer.org/doc/01-basic-usage.md#autoloading) feature handle namespaces.